READER INTEREST IS THROUGH THE ROOF FOR THESE LOOKS AT THE SUPERHEROINE MANTIS. FOR PART 1 CLICK HERE

 Libra calmly informs Taurus about how Aries tried to recruit him, too, but he declined because – as the balance – he did not think he should choose a side.
 Taurus erupts in anger, implying that it was actually cowardice that made Libra stay neutral.
 Losing control, Taurus further shouts that Capricorn, Virgo and Gemini are also too scared of him to rebel and he tells them all to get out of his sight.

 Cut to Gemini and Libra later, walking around Zodiac’s plushly furnished HQ and chit-chatting.
-Gemini defends Taurus’ foul mood, sympathizing with how rough it must be on him to make sure all the Houses of Zodiac are on hand for his master plan, only to see everything fall apart like this.
+Gemini defends Taurus’ foul mood, sympathizing with how rough it must be on him to make sure all the Houses of Zodiac are on hand for his master plan, i.e. recruiting replacements for the dead Aries and the missing Scorpio, plus busting Gemini out of prison, only to see everything fall apart like this.

 Without warning, Libra attacks Gemini.
 Libra, though blind, is as skilled at martial arts as Zatoichi, the blind Japanese hero, is at swordplay.
 Despite Gemini having the strength of two men Libra eventually knocks him out and ties him up.